How does senior dental insurance work? Dental coverage (or lack thereof) depends on which insurance you have. Let’s review the major options below:

 How much does senior dental cost?

-Stand-alone dental plans are offered by private insurance companies and usually cost between $20 to $40 a month, though it can be lower than that.
+Stand-alone dental plans are offered by private insurance companies and usually cost between $20 to $70 a month.

 How do I sign up for senior dental?

-You can first get a dental quote and then apply online following the steps or you can also give us a call to get you enrolled on the phone.
+You can first get a dental quote and then apply online or you can also give us a call to get you enrolled on the phone.

 When can I sign up for a dental plan?